-- also known as forward-backward algorithm; - has similar convergence rates as the gradient descent method. - there exists line search schemes to automatically tune L; - there exists accelerated schemes [Beck and Teboulle, 2009, Nesterov, 2013].
+- also known as forward-backward algorithm; - has similar convergence rates as the gradient descent method (proof is the same). - there exists line search schemes to automatically tune L; - there exists accelerated schemes [Beck and Teboulle, 2009, Nesterov, 2013].

 The case of l_1